MarsPreserve/.github/profile/README.md

 - **Service Downtime**: Compensation for losses due to software outages or failures.

 - **Liability Coverage**: Protection against claims arising from software defects or misuse.

-# 🌱 AutoGrowBox

-The **AutoGrowBox** is an innovative, small, efficient, and accessible automation grow box designed to revolutionize farming and gardening.
-It provides a controlled environment for plants to thrive, making it easier for farmers, gardeners, and enthusiasts to grow crops efficiently, to be sustainable and automate the grow process leaving the farmer time to plant more crops.Automation Grow Boxes for Mars Preserve Research Foundation ( Creative Commons Share Alike Attribute too ) NOT MIT.

----

-## 🚀 Features

-### Efficient Design

-- Compact and space-saving design suitable for small spaces.
-- Energy-efficient components to reduce power consumption.
-- Modular structure for easy assembly and maintenance.

-### Accessible Features

-- User-friendly interface for monitoring and controlling the grow box.
-- Affordable materials to ensure accessibility for all users.
-- Designed to be lightweight and portable.

-### Automate Growth

-- Automated watering, lighting, and nutrient delivery systems.
-- Sensors to monitor temperature, humidity, and soil moisture levels.
-- AI-driven algorithms to optimize plant growth cycles.

-### Controlled Environment

-- Fully enclosed system to protect plants from pests and external factors.
-- Adjustable climate controls for temperature, humidity, and light intensity.
-- Real-time monitoring and alerts for environmental changes.

----

 ## Contact